TinkerMill/workshop-ess-alexa-controlled-device/README.md

 As you will be installing, compiling, and running code on your laptop, is it recommended to use a recent laptop with sufficient disk space and CPU/memory.

-## Labs
+## Modules

-This section references the workshop labs.
-Each lab will build upon the previous ones, so please make sure you have completed the *Success* section of each lab before moving on to the next.
-All labs are structured as follows:
+This section references the workshop modules.
+Each module will build upon the previous ones, so please make sure you have completed the *Success* section of each module before moving on to the next.
+All modules are structured as follows:

-* Discrete - Each lab is a separate document.
-It is recommended to open the lab into a new tab.
+* Discrete - Each module is a separate document.
+It is recommended to open the module into a new tab.
-* Comprehension - The steps of each lab are designed to teach you something new.
+* Comprehension - The steps of each module are designed to teach you something new.
 Look for the light bulb icons, :bulb:, for explanations of *why* you performed the steps, and *what* that achieves.
 * Summary and Verbose - Each section or sub-section will have a concise set of steps to follow for those that are familiar with the steps, and also a detailed step-by-step process.

 ### [1 - Local Development Environment](docs/1_local_dev_env.md)